razonyang/hugo-theme-bootstrap/README.md

 A fast, responsive and feature-rich Hugo theme for personal blog and documentations.

+## Notes

+No new feature requests will be accepted for this theme, you can either give the [newer modular theme](https://github.com/hbstack/theme-cards) a try, or extend the theme with existing hooks or override templates.

+**But don't worry, bug fixes and adaptations to the new Hugo version will still be implemented.**

 ## News

 I created a new modular Hugo theme called [HB cards theme](https://github.com/hbstack/theme-cards), it's recommended using it on your new static sites, for getting better performance, UI design and flexible.